Jump toUpdate content

 brew install --cask osxfuse

-On macOS Big Sur you need to add permissions to FUSE in the
+On macOS Big Sur you need to add permissions to FUSE.
+Go to the

 git clone https://github.com/s3fs-fuse/s3fs-fuse.git